Areas of specialisation

-Height and depth rescue as well as flight, diving and radiation protection services provide additional safety in Innsbruck.
+Height and depth rescue as well as flight, diving and radiation protection services ensure additional safety in Innsbruck.

 This page was translated automatically.
 The City of Innsbruck assumes no responsibility for the accuracy of the translation.